Wayne Pashley

 Wayne Pashley is an Australian supervising sound editor, sound designer and re-recording mixer.

-Wayne was nominated for an Academy Award in the category of Best Sound for the film Elvis.
+He was nominated for an Academy Award in the category Best Sound for the film Elvis.
+His nomination was shared with David Lee, Andy Nelson and Michael Keller.

 Career

 Wayne started his career in the early-1980s as a sound editor at the Australian Broadcasting Corporation.
 He has worked on over 90 films and television series since 1987.
 He is a co-founder of Big Bang Sound Design.